 Our priority is always to use donations in the most effective and efficient way possible so that we are always ready to help animals in times of emergency.

 We never know when disasters will strike or when animals may be in need of urgent rescue, but we know we must be ready.
-Your support makes our preparedness, rescue, care and relief work possible.
+Your support makes this lifesaving work possible.